How big movies created even bigger franchises and Hollywood made lots of money.

 The pro-vaxxers have been equally vociferous in making their points, though their arguments have been more based on emotion and perceived moral responsibility than on spurious scientific claims.
-In this context, I have been accused of putting extra pressure on the NHS (huh?), of being selfish, small-minded and also placing others at risk by even considering the options available to me; of lacking in empathy and refusing (yes, refusing) to see the bigger picture (whatever that is).
+In this context, I have been accused of putting extra pressure on the NHS (huh?), of being selfish, small-minded and also placing others at risk by even considering the options available to me; of lacking empathy and refusing (yes, refusing) to see the bigger picture (whatever that is).

 I have also been accused of being irresponsible for even daring to think about not accepting such a potentially life-saving vaccine after it has been offered to me free of charge.

 I have no time for such pro-vaxxer sanctimonious harping and less time for the scare-mongering of the anti-vaxxers.
-If the latter are so frightened of being tracked then they should hand in their mobile phones, bank and supermarket loyalty cards.
+If the latter is so frightened of being tracked then they should hand in their mobile phones, bank and supermarket loyalty cards.

 Rather, the issue for me is that I am damned if I do and damned if I don't.
 As taking the vaccine is not currently compulsory (and I hope it stays that way) it remains my choice as to what I do: to take it or not to take it.
 Equally, and as with Brexit, it remains entirely my choice whether to talk about or disclose my actions in the matter.

 Having said that, I have now received my first vaccine dose, and am waiting for my booster shot, a decision I took based on what I think is right for me.
-I would much rather have the freedom to breathe freely, travel without restrictions, go to a theatre or art gallery, and meet up with and hug friends, rather than spend another six months (at least) masked-up, bored into depression and isolated from my family and friends.
+I would much rather have the freedom to breathe freely, travel without restrictions, go to a theatre or art gallery, and meet up with and hug friends, rather than spend another six months (at least) masked up, bored into depression and isolated from my family and friends.

-It is also the case that I don’t want to keep talking about the vaccine and the issues that surround it.
-So kindly keep the conspiracy theorising or moralistic virtue-signalling away from me, as I simply want to await the easing of the lock-down in peace, though I am equally sure that this process will also be fraught with a plethora of other worries.
+It is also the case that I don't want to keep talking about the vaccine and the issues that surround it.
+So kindly keep the conspiracy theorising or moralistic virtue-signalling away from me, as I simply want to await the easing of the lockdown in peace, though I am equally sure that this process will also be fraught with a plethora of other worries.

 Whatever happens, heaven help us as we move on from all of this.